d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 by biological neural networks, the idea of neurons that fire either *fully* or *not at all* (like biological neurons) seemed appealing.
-Let us take a closer look at the sigmoid to see why it can cause vanishing gradients.
+Let's take a closer look at the sigmoid to see why it can cause vanishing gradients.

 ```{.python .input}